koonerts/algo/docs/Algorithms_Combined.md

 > **Difficulty**: ⭐⭐ Medium

-Uses two pointers moving at different speeds to solve problems like finding cycles or the middle node.
+Fast & slow pointers (or "tortoise and hare") use two pointers moving at different speeds to solve linked list problems, especially for cycle detection.

-**Key Applications**:
+**When to Use**:

-* Cycle detection
+- Detecting cycles in linked lists
-* Finding the middle element
+- Finding middle elements
-* Finding the kth element from the end
+- Finding list length and nth elements from end

-**Implementation (cycle detection)**:
+**Implementation**:

 ```python
 def has_cycle(head):